-Join Michael Ellenbogen and your host Lakelyn Hogan of Home Instead Senior Care as we talk about the dementia diagnosis journey.
+Listen as Michael Ellenbogen and Lakelyn Hogan of Home Instead Senior Care talk about the dementia diagnosis journey.
 Michael lived with a diagnosis of younger-onset Alzheimer’s disease for 10 years before he received new test results indicating his diagnosis of Alzheimer’s was in question.
-He’ll share about his experience and lessons learned along the way that may help other individuals on a quest for an accurate diagnosis.
+He shares about his experience and lessons learned along the way that may help other individuals on a quest for an accurate diagnosis.

 Hear more about Michael’s own diagnosis journey

 Understand the benefits of early diagnosis and the risks of mis-diagnosis